nilx/io_png/README.txt

 ## LOCAL LIBRARIES

-If libpng is not installed on your system, of if you prefer a static build, a mechanism is available to automatically download, build and include libpng in your program:
+If libpng is not installed on your system, of if you prefer a local static build, a mechanism is available to automatically download, build and include libpng in your program:

 1. run `make libpng`;
-   this uses the makefiles from the `libs` folder to download and compile libpng and zlib (required), and builds the library into `libs/build`;
+   this uses the makefiles from the `libs` folder to download and compile libpng and zlib, and builds the libraries into `libs/build`;
 2. use the "-D_LOCAL_LIBS -I./libs/build/include" options to compile
    io_png.c;
 3. add ./libs/build/lib/libpng.a ./libs/build/lib/libz.a to the list of